Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 ## ML-development process
 This segment aims to describe the key concepts behind the choices made in the model development phase and explain the theoretical approach in relation to the code files.
+The overall Model development  process is summarized on the following figure:

 ### Dataset information
 The dataset that has been used for this project is as mentioned private data that cannot be accessed without authorization from OUH.
 However to provide clarity on the key decisions and strategies applied, the general information and structure of the data will be explained in this segment.